 Prognosis for Dogs with Tetanus

-Tetanus survival rates are up to 90 percent in dogs if the disease is promptly treated, but it may take up to a month for a dog to make a complete recovery.
+Tetanus survival rates are around 50 to 90 percent in dogs if the disease is properly treated—the earlier treatment is initiated, the higher the likelihood of survival.
+It may take several weeks of treatment and supportive care for a dog to make a complete recovery.
 Dogs that do not receive prompt treatment are more likely to die from the illness.

 How to Prevent Tetanus

 Since dogs do not commonly contract tetanus, they do not routinely receive tetanus vaccinations.
-You can, however, help to prevent the unlikely chance that your dog will get tetanus by thoroughly cleaning any wounds it gets and seeking veterinary care in case stitches and/or antibiotics are needed.
+You can, however, help to prevent the unlikely chance that your dog will get tetanus by thoroughly cleaning any wounds and seeking prompt veterinary care in case stitches, antibiotics, or other treatments are needed.